 Picture this: you have booked your electronic tickets but can’t get ahold of your friend’s number.
 What now?
 Thankfully, Apple is pretty easy on storing passes in your wallet for a later transfer.
 On that account, the only step preceding this tutorial is the assumption that you have asked the ticket sales outlet to send your peer’s ticket to your own device.
 Apple has no qualms letting you add multiple tickets of the same event to your wallet, so you can collect those unallocated few passes yourself for the time being.
 Afterwards, pick one of the options outlined below to share it when you meet the designated recipient in person.

 1) Launch your Wallet app and find the pass stored on behalf of your friends.
 On occasion, multiple tickets granting access to the same event will be listed next to each other on tapping the first pass.
 If you cannot swipe left to select the other passes, they will be itemised vertically with the other cards.

 2) Touch the pass you want to impart to an acquaintance.
-Select the little i icon in the bottom right corner.
+Select the little More button (three dots) in the top right corner.

-4) Choose from a range of options to send the ticket on.
-Your options are:
+4) Choose from a range of options to send the pass from your Share Sheet.

 5) We have now switched perspective and sit on the receiving end.
-Adding your pass to Wallet is as easy as tapping the attachment in your email, your iMessage or AirDrop pop-up.
+Adding your pass to Wallet is as easy as tapping the attachment in your email, your iMessage or AirDrop pop-up and tapping Add.